Planning Pre-application Advice

 We offer a written service for which a charge is made.
-This can also include a face to face meeting if requested.
+A ‘virtual’ meeting can also be arranged.

 All requests for pre-application written advice must be made using the correct form together with any supporting information requested by the form.